DenisMikhaylov/WS-011-Windows-Server-2019-Administration/Instructions/Labs/LAB_01_Deploying_and_configuring_Windows_Server.md

    - Default Gateway: **172.16.10.1**
 1. Set the DNS server to be **172.16.10.10**.
 Leave the alternate DNS server blank.
-1. Return to the main menu.
+1. Return to the main menu and exit to command line.
 1. Open PowerShell.
 1. Run the ```Rename-Computer -NewName SEA-SVR4 -restart -force``` cmdlet.
 1. Sign in and open PowerShell